 Why Would You Request a Separate Maintenance Action?

 The court makes the same decisions about child support, child custody, and alimony as in a divorce.

 You and your spouse are legally separated but not divorced.

 You and your spouse are still technically married but not responsible for one another.

-Separate Maintenance Decree
+Separate Maintenance Decree Definition & Criteria

 You can settle child custody, child support, alimony, property division, and more—all with a separate maintenance decree while avoiding divorce.
 A separate maintenance agreement allows spouses to maintain health insurance benefits, enjoy tax breaks, pool their money, and more.
 Another benefit of separate maintenance decrees is time.
 Under Georgia code 19-5-3, divorce proceedings cannot begin until a 30-day “cooling off” period has concluded.
 This waiting period does not apply for a separate maintenance action, which, in addition, may take less time overall.

 Under O.C.G.A.
 19-6-10 (2010), the following are necessities for a separate maintenance decree in Georgia:

-- A marriage must exist between the two parties;
+- A marriage must exist between the two parties

 - The parties must be living separately;